Leaving the car at home? Learn everything you need to know about public transportation in Belgium, including trains, buses, trams, and more.

 One of the most important things to have when taking public transport in Belgium is a MoBIB card, standing for Mobility in Belgium.
 Introduced in 2018, the MoBIB card is a payment system that has revolutionized public transport in Belgium.
 The card operates across the country for all transport options, making it much easier to switch between modes and companies.

-In addition to trains, trams, and buses, MoBIB cards can also be used as payment for car parking and car- and bike-sharing platforms.
-This gives you plenty of transport options across Belgium.
+In addition to trains, trams, and buses, MoBIB cards can be used as payment for car parking, and car- and bike-sharing platforms.
+This gives you plenty of transportation options across Belgium.

 Taking the bus in Belgium